MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-sales-orders.md

 # required metadata

 title: Project sales orders for time and material projects
-description: This topic explains how to create project-based sales orders for time and material projects.
+description: This article explains how to create project-based sales orders for time and material projects.
 author: Yowelle
 ms.date: 04/05/2019
 ms.topic: article